Victorian Era (1837 - 1901)

 Flat shoes made of soft leather or, for special occasions, silk can be seen in portraits and fashion plates for much of the Victorian era.
 These flats could either be slipped on or tied with ribbon strapping.
 They very much resembled Regency footwear.

 Wearing heels became more fashionable in the 1870s.
-The heels were usually not very high and often curved.
+The heels were usually not very high and often curved, such as in this pair in the collection of the Otago Museum in Dunedin, New Zealand.
 The toes were often round or pointed.
 In the picture above of this pair of boots at the Otago Museum Dunedin the triangles at the ankles are made of elastic material so that the boots could easily be pulled on and fitted better.
 Boots could also be buttoned by many small buttons which required a button hook (a metal stick with a small hook at one end) to make opening and closing them more efficient.

 Patterns:

-• Izabela Pitcher (Prior Attire), The Victorian Dressmaker
+• Izabela Pitcher (Prior Attire), e.g. The Victorian Dressmaker and The Equestrian Dressmaker Books

 • Burda 2768 (dresses with hoop skirt; Biedermeier)